New Rules for Fitness Over 40 and 50+

 Run every OTHER day - add non impact cardio – Unless you are still competing in races or under 200 lbs. of body weight, consider running every OTHER day instead of daily or 5-6 times a week.
 Replace some of the running days with non-impact cardio options (bike, row, elliptical, swim) on the days in between running days.
 You can still train hard 5-6 days a week, just give your body a break from the impact by doing challenging non-impact options.
 You can build up distance or speed as you prefer on your running days to help you maintain abilities in many tactical professions, keep weight down, especially if still taking military fitness tests.

 When running fast (sprinting) it is good to remember - 80% is the new 100%.
-Pulled hamstrings, blown achilles tendons, torn hip flexors have a higher percentage of occurring if you go all out.
+Pulled hamstrings, blown Achilles tendons, torn hip flexors have a higher percentage of occurring if you go all out.
 Proper warmup is always required when pushing your speed limits and sometimes that takes longer than we are willing to give.
+Run smarter.

 See related article on Hating Running for 35 Years - Lessons Learned